Living in Free Union, VA | Toby Beavers Realtor Guide

 My 2026 Guide to Free Union, Virginia Amenities, Commutes & Lifestyle

-For buyers who want privacy, acreage, or a quiet, easy commute into Charlottesville and UVA, then Free Union is worth a look.
+For buyers who want privacy, acreage, or a quiet, easy commute into Charlottesville and UVA, then Free Union homes are worth a look.

-I wrote this as someone who has been selling Charlottesville area real estate since 2003, and I invite you to reach out through my site if you want local market guidance or to see current listings, such as Free Union homes for sale.
+I wrote this as someone who has been selling Charlottesville-area real estate since 2003, and I invite you to reach out through my site for local market guidance or to see current listings, such as Free Union homes for sale.

-Yet Charlottesville cultural life, restaurants, and UVA are an easy drive.
+Yet Charlottesville’s cultural life, restaurants, and UVA are an easy drive.

 Buyers are drawn by the privacy, the ability to keep horses or a small farm, and the strong sense of community in a place where neighbors still wave when you pass on the road.

-Properties in the Free Union area most commonly feed into Ivy Elementary, Henley Middle, and Western Albemarle High in the Western feeder pattern, though exact school assignments depend on parcel address and can change with rezoning.
+Free Union homes most commonly feed into Ivy Elementary, Henley Middle, and Western Albemarle High Schools, though exact school assignments depend on parcel address and can change with rezoning.

-To confirm the precise assignment for any property contact Albemarle County Public Schools or check their feeder pattern maps before you buy.
+To confirm the precise assignment for any property, contact Albemarle County Public Schools or call 434-296-5820 to check their feeder pattern maps before you buy.

 If private education is part of your plan, the Charlottesville area offers many strong choices within a reasonable drive of Free Union.

-Local favorites include Free Union Day School and St. Anne’s-Belfield School in Charlottesville.
+Local favorites include Blue Ridge School, Field School of Crozet, Free Union Day School, and St. Anne’s-Belfield School, all nearby.

 Top 10 neighborhoods and subdivisions by recent sales prices